roryg/ElementHelper/core/components/elementhelper/docs/readme.txt

 Description key: Set a key that will be used to find descriptions for your element files

 Default Description: Set a default description for elements created with files

+Usergroups: Set usergroups that ElementHelper should run for